GutiSoftware/FPU-Extended-Calculator/README.md

 Usually modern Windows platforms works inside with double extended precision (80 bits) but for data presentation limits them to doubled precision only (64 bits).

-Read the file ChangesToDELPHIcode.txt to see the changes mede in de initial DELPHI executable cvode.
+Read the file ChangesToDELPHIcode.txt to see the changes made in de initial DELPHI executable code.